marklogic/marklogic-spark-connector/CONTRIBUTING.md

 added to the run configuration that Intellij creates for the class/method/suite.
 Those VM options are required to give Spark access to certain JVM modules.
 They are applied automatically when running the tests via Gradle.

+**Alternatively**, you can open Preferences in Intellij and go to "Build, Execution, and Deployment" -> "Build Tools" -> "Gradle".
+Then change "Build and run using" and "Run tests using" to "Gradle".
+This should result in Intellij using the `test` configuration in the `marklogic-spark-connector/build.gradle` file that registers the required JVM options, allowing for tests to run on Java 17.

 ## Generating code quality reports with SonarQube

 In order to use SonarQube, you must have used Docker to run this project's `docker-compose.yml` file, and you must